flpfar/texthelper-telegram-bot/README.md

 ### User Interface
 - Search for TextHelperBot inside telegram or [access here](https://t.me/texthelperbot)
-- When interacting with the bot, the start command will show:
+- When interacting with the bot, `/start` shows the commands available.
+Just type the desired command with some text and receive a message with the result.

    ```
     Welcome to TextHelper!